pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

 ## Section 1: Chapters 1-4
 ### *Themes*
+* Developer on boarding
+* Developer productivity
+* Managing through a crisis

 ### *Key Takeaways*
+* Must have a well documented environment to enable day one builds for new devs
+* Proper documentation as important as code to make things work
+* State of flow concept like "being in the zone"
+* Working on legacy code can be difficult, but is a constant.
+Spend time upfront trying to make decis ISP one knowing you'll have to redo.

 ### *Discussion Questions*
+* How was your first day at current job?
+* Describe our developer environments?
+* What is the current build process?
+* What area of legacy code have you worked on?
+How was it?
+What steps do we take to ensure it's easy to work on legacy code?

 #### Chapter 1
 * mistakes and entropy are a fact of life